2023 Solar Incentives Guide for El Cajon, CA - Tax Credits & Rebates

 Federal Solar Incentives

-More information about the new Inflation Reduction Act can be found here.
-To best understand how the new Clean Energy Credit will apply to you, speak with your local El Cajon solar installers.
+Click here to learn more about the new Inflation Reduction Act.
+The best way to understand how the new Clean Energy Credit might apply to you is to get in touch with your local El Cajon solar panel installers.

 State & Local Solar Incentives

-Rebates, tax credits and more might be claimed at multiple levels.
+Tax credits, rebates and more might be claimed at multiple levels.
 In addition to federal solar incentives, there are often state and local ones as well.
-Incentives might be provided by your county or municipality, or by the state of California.
-Certain incentives might only be available for a limited time, while others are ongoing.
+Incentives may be provided by the state of California, or by your county or municipality.
+Some incentives may be available for only a limited time, while others are ongoing.

 Next Steps for Installing Solar in El Cajon